Why appointments are hard for autistic children and teenagers

 Choose an appointment time

 If your child finds waiting or busy spaces difficult, try to book the first appointment of the day.
-If your child needs time to settle before she can be examined, you could ask for a longer appointment.
-You could also ask for an appointment on a quiet day of the week.
+If your child needs time to settle before the appointment starts, you could ask for a longer appointment.
+You could also ask for an appointment on a quieter day or time in the week.

-For example, a Social Story™ for going to the hairdresser might look like this:
+For example, here’s a social story for going to the hairdresser.

-- Lots of people I know get their hair cut, like Sam.
-She goes every month to the hairdresser and gets her hair cut safely.
+Lots of people I know get their hair cut, like Sam.
+Sam goes to the hairdresser every month.

-- The hairdresser will talk to me while she’s cutting my hair, and I can look at my reflection in the mirror while she’s cutting my hair.
+The hairdresser will talk to me while they’re cutting my hair, and I can look at my reflection in the mirror.

-Try to build in possible changes in plans – for example, ‘I might have to wait for a while before I see the doctor’.
+You could also build in possible changes in plans – for example, ‘I might have to wait until the hairdresser is ready to cut my hair’.
 This also gives your child an idea of what to expect.

 You could read the story with your child every day for a few days before the appointment and again immediately before.